CAM Lease Clause Negotiation Guide: The 10 Clauses That Matter Most

 Tenant-favorable language: "Capital expenditures (defined as any expenditure for improvements or replacements with a useful life in excess of one (1) year and a cost in excess of $15,000) shall be amortized on a straight-line basis over the useful life of such improvement, and only the annual amortized portion shall be included in Operating Expenses for each year."

-Market norms: Large institutional landlords often accept amortization requirements, particularly when tenants have leverage.
+Market norms: Large institutional landlords often accept amortization requirements, particularly when tenants have bargaining power.
 Smaller private landlords push back harder.
-The threshold ($15,000, $25,000, or $50,000) is often the negotiated point — lower thresholds capture more items.
+The threshold ($15,000, $25,000, or $50,000) is often the negotiated point.
+Lower thresholds capture more items.

 Clause 7: Management Fee Cap